Prof. C. M. Madduma Bandara, PhD (Cambridge)

 Chairman

-Professor Madduma Bandara also had the experience of working at several universities overseas, including the University of Ilorin, Nigeria (1977-79), Cambridge, UK (1987),Tokyo University (2000), University of Tsukuba (1997), UN University (1999), and Kyoto University (2007-2008) as a Guest Professor.
-He also had the opportunity of working for brief spells at several international organizations such as the World Bank, USAID, NORAD (Norwegian), GTZ (German) and the (IUCN).
-He played a vital policy advisory role to the Government of Sri Lanka in the capacities of Chairman of the Presidential Land Commission, Chairman of the Interim National Water Resources Authority, Chairman of the Academic Board of the National Institute of Education and the Chairman of the National Environmental Council.
+Professor Madduma Bandara also had the experience of working at several universities overseas, including the University of Ilorin, Nigeria (1977-79), Cambridge (1987), University of Tsukuba (1997), United Nations University (1999), Tokyo University (2000), and finally at Kyoto University (2007/2008) as a Guest Professor in the Graduate School of Agriculture.
+While serving the University of Peradeniya, he also had the rare opportunity of working with reputed research scholars from, England, Japan, Germany, Sweden, India, and Nigeria in addition to those from his home turf.
+He also worked with several leading international organizations such as the World Bank, USAID, NORAD (Norwegian), GTZ (German), and the International Union for Conservation of Nature (IUCN).
+He played a vital policy advisory role to the Government of Sri Lanka in the capacities of Chairman of the Presidential Land Commission (1985-1989), Chairman of the Interim National Water Resources Authority (2004), Chairman of the Academic Board of the National Institute of Education and the Chairman of the National Environmental Council.
+One of his more recent assignments by the Cabinet was to function as the Chairman of the Expert Committee on Water Resources Management.